ppalex/projet_3_aidez_mac_gyver/README.md

 I made this game in the scope of my OpenClassRooms developper course.

-The game is developped in python and the pygame module is used to add a visual layer on the game.
+The game is developed in python and the pygame module is used to add a visual layer on the game.

 To achieve the goal of the project, I created a 2D maze in which you can move a character to go out of this maze.